Employment Law Lawyer in Orange County

 - Failure to accommodate a disability or health condition

-- Retaliation for union activities or for reporting discrimination or sexual harassment, or an illegal act
+- Retaliation for union activities or for reporting discrimination, sexual harassment, or an illegal act

 Other statutes, such as California's Labor Code Private Attorney General Act ("PAGA"), protect your rights to make wage and hour claims, such as for employers' failure to pay overtime or commissions.